anjuligairola/pandas-challenge/README.md

 Further conclusions were reached after data analyses.
 * 15 schools are in a district with a total student headcount of 39,170.
 The math, reading, and overall pass percentage was 74.98%, 85.81%, and 65.17%, respectively.
+* All the top 5 performing schools are Charter schools, with an overall passing percentage above 90%.
+* The bottom five performing schools are District schools, with the lowest overall passing percentage of 53.5%.
+* There was an indirect relationship between average spending ranges (per student) and the passing percentage for math, reading, and overall.
+As the spending range increased, the passing percentage decreased.
+* The school size didn’t show a trend or association with the test performance scores of students.
+* In summary, charter schools' standardized test scores and passing rates were higher than district ones.